IBM/operator-sample-go/scripts/README.md

 The script automation does following.

-* It ensure that with two `versions.env` file that the tagging is in an consitant way
+* It ensures that with two `versions.env` files that the tagging for the container images is in an consitant way.

+  *  `versions.env` for golden sources
+  *  `versions_local.env` for custom local configurations

+* It creates a temp `github tag`  related to the commit when the automation was started

 * Resets the cluster environment